Strong convergence to operator-valued semicirculars: Proof of strong convergence

-As in \cite[\S 7.2]{BBvH2023}, we use Haagerup and Thorbj{\o}rnsen's linearization trick \cite[Lemma 1 and p.\ 758-760]{HT2005}, \cite[Theorem 7.7]{BBvH2023}.
+The second ingredient we need, as in \cite[\S 7.2]{BBvH2023}, is Haagerup and Thorbj{\o}rnsen's linearization trick \cite[Lemma 1 and p.\ 758-760]{HT2005}, \cite[Theorem 7.7]{BBvH2023}.
 We remark that to obtain more quantitative estimates for convergence one would want to proceed using a more explicit linearization such as \cite[Algorithm 4.3 and Theorem 4.9]{HMS2018}.
-However, this would take us too far afield as the hypotheses we have assumed on $\eta^{(k)}$ are not quantitative anyway.
+However, this would take us too far afield as the hypotheses we have assumed on $\eta^{(k)}$ are not quantitative anyway (nor are the results of \cite{GKE2026Toeplitz}).

 \begin{thm}[\cite{HT2005}] Let $X^{(n)} = (X_i^{(n)})_{i \in [m]}$ and $X = (X_i)_{i \in [m]}$ be tuples of self-adjoint operators in a $\mathrm{C}^*$-algebra.
 Then the following are equivalent: \begin{enumerate} \item For every non-commutative polynomial $p$, we have